 If the RCI system must be overridden for any reason, the "Cancel Alarm" button on the face of the rated capacity indicator display unit should be depressed for 5 seconds.
-At this point the system is overridden until the overload or ATB condition is removed.
+At this point the system is overridden until the overload or anti-two-block condition is removed.
 See the RCI system manual at the end of this book for more detail.

-ABUSE OR MISUSE OF THE ATB/ RCI OVERRIDE CAN RESULT IN DEATH, SERIOUS INJURY, OR PROPERTY DAMAGE.
+ABUSE OR MISUSE OF THE ANTI-TWO-BLOCK/ RCI OVERRIDE CAN RESULT IN DEATH, SERIOUS INJURY, OR PROPERTY DAMAGE.